jtimonen/lgpr/README.md

 R-package for interpretable nonparametric modeling of longitudinal data using additive Gaussian processes.
 Contains functionality for inferring covariate effects and assessing covariate relevances.
 Various models can be specified using a convenient formula syntax.

+> [!NOTE]
-**NOTE:** [lgpr2](https://github.com/jtimonen/lgpr2) has been released!
-It allows scaling to larger data as it uses approximate Gaussian processes.
-Unfortunately it doesn't have all the special modeling features included in this package.
+> Using this package is computationally viable if your data set has maybe less than 300 observations.
+But the much more scalable [lgpr2](https://github.com/jtimonen/lgpr2) package has been released!
+It is much faster but unfortunately doesn't have all the special modeling features included in this package.

 ## Getting started